 - Do you need dealer paint protection?

-What exactly is paint protection?
+What is paint protection?

 Paint protection products do pretty much exactly what the name suggests, which is to protect your new vehicle‘s paint from dirt and other contaminants that could mark it or fade the color.
 They do this with a coating that’s applied by the dealership to cover the paint, which prevents it from being attacked by things like tree sap and bird droppings.
 If you’re lucky enough to live somewhere with a lot of sunshine throughout the year, some of these products claim to protect your paint color from fading.

 There’s little doubt that paint protection can do a useful job in certain circumstances, but just how much protection it offers, and whether some of the claims made by those who manufacture and sell these products stand up to scrutiny is another matter entirely.
 Paint protection will not prevent stone chips and other forms of physical impact damage from damaging your bodywork, no matter what the salesperson tells you.
+If you want to learn to fix more serious paint issues and other auto body damage yourself, check out this course.

 Different types of paint protection product